The customer service agent’s job is getting more difficult.

-Unfortunately, agents are often stuck between a rock and a hard place.
-On the one hand, contact centers are focused on shortened average handle times, but leave agents to dig through mountains of information to find the right answers.
+Agents are often stuck between a rock and a hard place.
+While contact centers are focused on shortened average handle times, they leave agents to dig through mountains of information to find the right answers.
 Agent assistance that recommends solutions that the customer has already tried only heightens the pressure (and crankiness).

 Not the best scenario if you’re trying to improve customer retention, and decrease agent turnover.
 Wouldn’t it be ideal if the agent encountered relevant and timely knowledge insights during a customer conversation?

 What Is Agent Assist in the Contact Center?

 At Coveo, agent assist comes in the form of features like the Insight Panel.
 It embeds directly into a customer relationship management or customer service management software, providing relevant information, tailored suggestions, and knowledge to agents in real-time.

 With enhanced functionality, the Coveo Insight Panel now offers a no-code framework that enables business users to tweak the panel to fit their needs without needing to rely on IT.